Buyers Guide

 Iden Versio and ID10: A – Fun to play and effective either on her own or with her beloved “Inferno Squad.”
 Buy at least one unit of “Imperial Special Forces” if you’re gonna pick her up

-Moff Gideon: C – Sort of exists purely to super-charge Dark Troopers at the moment but he sure does that, he has some other cool tricks too
+Moff Gideon: C – He sort of exists purely to super-charge Dark Troopers at the moment but he sure does that, he has some other cool tricks too

 Operatives

-IG-Series Assassin Droids (Merc): A – You get both IG-11 and IG-88 in one box, but as an Empire player you’re really getting this for 88
+IG-Series Assassin Droids (Merc): A – You get both IG-11 and IG-88 in one box and IG-11 is WAY better now with new cover rules

 Corps